asheroto/Manage-Browser-Extensions/.github/README.md

 # Extension Management for Chrome and Edge

 This script provides administrators with PowerShell functions to manage browser extensions in Chrome and Edge.
+Several other Chromium-based browsers honor the Chrome registry keys for extensions.

 > [!NOTE]
 > Firefox is not supported.